-Holistic and robust risk management systems should create the bulk of SOCI compliance as a by-product and minimise any compliance burden Government assistance applies to all 11 critical infrastructure sectors but 'positive security obligations' (PSOs) are 'switched-on' and adjusted with rules for the 22 specified asset classes.
-At this stage, there are two PSOs that can be switched on:
+Holistic and robust risk management systems should create the bulk of SOCI compliance as a by-product and minimise any compliance burden

+Government assistance applies to all 11 critical infrastructure sectors but 'positive security obligations' (PSOs) are 'switched-on' and adjusted with rules for the 22 specified asset classes.
+There are three PSOs that can be 'switched-on':

-- a requirement to provide ownership and operational information of critical assets to the Register of Critical Infrastructure Assets, and - 2. a requirement to report cyber incidents to the ACSC.
+- a requirement to provide ownership and operational information of critical assets to the Register of Critical Infrastructure Assets, and - 2. a requirement to report cyber incidents to the ACSC. - A requirement to maintain a Critical Infrastructure Risk Management Program